Debbie Williams, Computer Science, IT and Creative iMedia Subject Advisor

 Remember, marking should be positive, rewarding achievement rather than penalising failure or omissions.
 The award of marks must be directly related to the marking criteria.

 The Word version of the URS allows you to identify the document where the evidence is located.
 The PDF version only allows page numbers.
-It is helpful if you can signpost the moderator to where the evidence is to be found – especially if students’ file management naming skills are underdeveloped.
+It is helpful if you can signpost the moderator to the filename where the evidence is to be found – especially if students’ file management naming skills are underdeveloped.

 You can include the file name either in the page number column (if using the Word version) or the teacher comments.
 If the document is lengthy, you can put the relevant page number in the page no. column.
 This means the moderator won’t have to search for the evidence, saving them time.